All Episodes

 Okay, I got that.

-But I think I know what you think Dingy Harry finally got a uh conscience.
+Okay, so you think Dingy Harry, and you've got to be very careful here, but I think I know what you, you think Dingy Harry finally got a conscience.

-I think Steve Wynne made his conscience.
+I think Steve Wynn made his conscience.

-I think Steve got on the phone with Dingy Harry and said, you know, I don't know about this Obama guy, I don't know what his agenda is, but you know, we're fixing to have a major meltdown that nobody can afford.
+I think Steve got on the phone with Dingy Harry and said, you know, I don't know about this Obama guy.

 The reason I disagree with this is he's been aboard every step of the way.